 What can you do to relieve TMJ pain?

 If you have been experiencing some or all of these symptoms and still haven’t found a permanent solution, do not despair!
-Our maxillofacial and oral expert, Dr. Gocke, can offer a fresh approach to treating the root cause—not just your symptoms.
+Our maxillofacial and oral surgeon, Dr. Gocke, can offer a fresh approach to treating the root cause—not just your symptoms.

 Here are five self-care steps you can try at home to prevent and relieve the symptoms of TMJ disorder: